 Resistance band exercises are often based on familiar strength-training moves.

 Various types of bands support different exercises.
 Most resistance bands are made from either cloth, elastic, and latex.

 When you don’t have a lot of room for a home gym, resistance bands are a great option that store in very little space.

 Because they are so small and portable, resistance bands are a great way to take your workout with you when you travel.
 There are many resistance band exercises that can easily be done in the small space of a hotel room.

-Resistance bands offer strength-training without the risk of dropping a heavy weight on your foot or crushing your fingers between weight plates.
-That makes them ideal for working out when you don’t have a personal trainer or exercise partner to spot you.
+Resistance bands offer strength training without the risk of dropping a heavy weight on your foot or crushing your fingers between weight plates (happened to me SO many times).